Summation formulas for GJMS-operators and Q-curvatures on the M\"obius sphere: Introduction and statement of results

 where

-Eq.~\eqref{conj1} is a summation formula for the non-constant part of the operator $\M_{2N}$.
+Eq.~\eqref{c1} may be regarded as a summation formula for the operator $\M_{2N}$.
 We note that the sum \eqref{M-sum} contains $2^{N-1}$ terms.
-Eq.~\eqref{conj1} asserts that, in this sum defining the order $2N$ operator $\M_{2N}$, huge cancellations take place.
-Since $m_{(N)} = 1$, Eq.~\eqref{conj1} can be regarded as a formula for $P_{2N}^0$ in terms of a linear combination of the {\em second order} operator $\delta(\Rho^{N-1}d)$ and compositions of lower order GJMS-operators.
+Since one of these terms is $P_{2N}$, the operator $\M_{2N}$ is of order $2N$.
+But \eqref{c1} shows that the operator $\M_{2N}$ is actually only second-order.
+In other words, in the sum \eqref{M-sum}, huge cancellations take place.
+Since $m_{(N)} = 1$, Eq.~\eqref{c1} can be regarded as a formula for $P_{2N}^0 \st P_{2N} - P_{2N}(1)$ in terms of a linear combination of the second-order operator $\delta(\Rho^{N-1}d)$ and compositions of lower-order GJMS-operators.
 In that sense, it is a recursive formula for $P^0_{2N}$.
-Eqs.~\eqref{p6} and \eqref{p4} are the first two special cases.
+Eqs.~\eqref{p4} and \eqref{p6} are the first two special cases.